How to Make An Invoice

-Quick Tip: When it comes to organizing and recording invoices, it’s very important to have a different invoice number for each document.
+Quick Tip: When it comes to organizing and recording billing statements, it’s very important to have a different bill number for each document.
 This makes communication about payments with clients a lot easier.
 Instead of saying “the invoice I sent last week” it’s more professional to refer to a unique identifying number rather than “the invoice I issued last week.”

 4. Products, services, or expenses sold

 Here you will need to list all goods or services, along with any additional expenses, being invoiced.
-Make sure this section is comprehensive, concise and accurate to ensure that both parties, payer and payee, are aligned with the items being invoiced.
+Make sure this section is comprehensive, concise and accurate to ensure that both parties, payer and payee, are aligned.
 Here are some items that could be listed:

 - Are you a freelancer providing a service?
 Did you have any additional expenses (food, travel, etc) that went along with the gig?

-- List each element of your invoice separately and in detail.
+- List each element of the statement separately and in detail.

 5. Taxes, Discounts, Fees

-You need to indicate any other fees or factors that will be added to the total at the end of the invoice.
+You need to indicate any other fees or factors that will be added to the total at the end of the billing statement.
 This may include discounts, taxes based on the state/country you’re in, service fees or other additional fees that aren’t included in the invoiced items but will be added to the total.

 6. Total Amount

 The amount that is expected to be paid needs to be stated for both you to record and your client’s reference.
-To calculate the total amount due, list the discounts (with a “-” before the discounted price), fees and taxes under the subtotal of all invoiced items and add them up.
+To calculate the total amount due, list the discounts (with a “-” before the discounted price), fees and taxes under the subtotal of all billed items and add them up.
 Always double check the total amount before sending to make sure your calculations are correct.

 7. Payment Terms

-To prevent any confusion and unnecessary back-and-forth communication, clearly indicate all payment terms on your invoice, such as:
+To prevent any confusion and unnecessary back-and-forth communication, clearly indicate all payment terms on your account statement, such as:

 - How many business days does the payer have to make payment?